threax/Threax.AspNetCore.Template/Readme.md

 ## Installing Templates
 Run InstallTemplates.bat or do `dotnet new -i .` in each of the directories.

+## Creating App
+Use Create.ps1 to get prompted for inputs or call using `dotnet new threaxapp --port $port --containername $containerName`.

+Use `dotnet new threaxapp --help` for more info.

 ## Building Dockerfile
 To build this image you will need to use the experimental buildkit.
 This applies to any projects built with this template.